Chart Color Schemes

 Caringbah South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects that could affect this region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 14 projects potentially influencing the region.
 Notable initiatives include Caringbah Pavilion, St Aloysius College Cronulla Expansion, Live Caringbah, and Shop top housing with affordable housing at Willarong Road and President Avenue Caringbah.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.